esa/neuralg/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-The neuralg module is a neural network based collection of approximators to common numerical linear algebra operations.
-It allows utilizing GPUs for differentiable and efficient computation used together with [PyTorch](https://pytorch.org/).
+The `neuralg` module is a neural-network-based collection of approximators for common numerical linear algebra operations such as eigenvalue or singular value computation.
+It allows utilizing GPUs for differentiable and efficient computation with [PyTorch](https://pytorch.org/).
+This also supports maintaining stable gradient flows.

 The software is free to use and is designed for the machine learning community in general, and users focusing on topics involving numerical linear algebra in particular.